 They were always one of the family's favorite treats, and always one of the first to disappear off the dessert tray.

-Now that my husband and I live in Wisconsin, we still love and make them, mostly at Christmas time, sometimes to celebrate a Canadian holiday, like Canada day.
+When I lived in Wisconsin, I still loved and made them, mostly at Christmas time, but also sometimes to celebrate a Canadian holiday, like Canada Day.
+They are Mr. Dreamboat's favorite of all of the Christmas baking that I do.

 What are Butter Tarts?

 If you're Canadian, you definitely know what Butter Tarts are and there's a good chance you've eaten them at some point.
-If you're not Canadian, I'm guessing you don't know what they are.
+If you're not Canadian, I'm guessing you don't (or at least might now) know what they are.

 According to Google, butter tarts are "considered one of Canada's quintessential treats".
 They are tarts (think mini pies) filled with a sweet, buttery, gooey filling, and often raisins (but Canadians are very much divided on this - see below).